TimBurg/MA_thesis_markdown/source/07_theory.md

 Table: Local RBF functions introduced by Wendland [@wendland_piecewise_1995]{#tbl:local_RBF}

 ![Comparison of different RBF functions.
-Note that multiquadratics are special in their growth to infinity.
+Note that some RBFs can grow to infinity.
-The Wendland functions become zero after r=1](source/figures/rbf_functions.png){#fig:rbf_funcs width=100%}
+However, the Wendland functions become zero after r=1](source/figures/rbf_functions.png){#fig:rbf_funcs width=100%}

 ### Scaling of RBF functions, ambiguities and interpolation properties {#sec:rbf_interpol}
 The Wendland RBF functions have a fixed support radius of 1 as seen in @fig:rbf_funcs.
-Since spacing of the interpolation data is not fixed, a scaling of the radial argument needs to be introduced that scales $r$ such that the RBFs extend into the space between the data sites.
+Since spacing of the interpolation data is not fixed between models, a scaling of the radial argument needs to be introduced that scales $r$ such that the RBFs extend into the space between the data sites.
 Otherwise the interpolant might just have, in the exteme case, spikes at the sites to attain the required values.
-To this end I scale $r$ with a scale parameter $c > 0$ as $r' = r/c$ since that makes the Wendland functions extend to exactly the value of this scale parameter.
+To this end I scale $r$ with a scale parameter $c > 0$ as $r' = r/c$ since that makes the Wendland functions extend to exactly the value of $r'$.

-This scaling parameter, in general can be nonuniform over the interpolated values but this comes with uncertainty for the solvability of the interpolation system.
+This scaling parameter, in general could be nonuniform over the interpolated values but this comes with uncertainty for the solvability of the interpolation system.

-Moreover, it cannot be generally stated which value of a scale parameter is more accurate in an interpolation unless there is a target to which the interpolant can be compared.
-See @fig:wendland_scales
+Moreover, as previously noted, it cannot be generally assessed which value of a scale parameter is more accurate in an interpolation unless there is a target to which the interpolant can be compared.
+See @fig:wendland_scales for an illustration.

 ![Wendland C2 functions for different scaling parameters c.
 The interpolation values were set to (1,2,1,2,1) at (0,1,2,3,4).
 ](source/figures/wendland_scale_factors.png){#fig:wendland_scales width=100%}

+[@fig:MQ_2D] aims to illustrate the validity of the interpolation condition for a special case of a 2d interpolant.

 ![Different Radial-Basis-Funtions may have different behaviours for off-site values.
 Multiquadratics can even grow toward infinity.
-Displayed is a 1-2 comb in two dimensions](source/figures/MQ_2D_comb.png){#fig:MQ_2D width=100%}
+Displayed is a an alternating 1-2 sequence of along a line in $\mathbb{R}^2$](source/figures/MQ_2D_comb.png){#fig:MQ_2D width=100%}

 ### surface interpolation {#sec:surface_interpol}
 Surface descriptions are either explicit or implicit.
 Explicit means that the surface is the graph of a function